 Welcome to Week 25!
 Up to now, it has been good fun to think about your baby’s size in relation to various foods; a lemon, a banana, a watermelon….
 Having something tangible to compare your baby to, can make it easier to imagine their increasing size as the weeks pass.
 However, remember that all babies grow at their own pace, charting their own unique course.
 Therefore, whilst it is fun to guesstimate their size using fruit and vegetables, bear in mind that these are generalisations.
 Your healthcare provider will regularly track your baby’s growth, ensuring that it is following a consistent path and, as long as they are happy with the measurements, you can be confident that your baby is growing well.

 Somewhere between week 24 and week 28, your healthcare provider might recommend that you undertake an oral glucose tolerance test.
 This test involves drinking a sugary drink and then having your blood sugar levels measured.
 High blood sugar levels can be a warning sign of gestational diabetes.

-Gestational diabetes is a form of diabetes that is caused by pregnancy hormones.
-When you’re pregnant, hormones disrupt the way your body uses insulin, which is the hormone that helps transport blood glucose into your cells, where it’s converted into energy.
-When your insulin isn’t as effective as it should be, your blood glucose levels can rise to dangerous levels, putting you and your baby at risk of health complications.
-Aside from pregnancy hormones, additional risk factors for gestational diabetes include obesity, being over age 30, carrying multiples, being Hispanic, and a history of having had gestational diabetes or delivering large babies in prior pregnancies (over 9.5 pounds).
+Gestational diabetes is a form of diabetes that occurs during pregnancy.
+When you’re pregnant, hormones disrupt the way your body uses insulin.
+Insulin is the hormone that helps transport glucose from the blood into the body’s cells, where it is converted into energy.
+When your insulin does not work as well as it should, blood glucose levels can rise to dangerous levels, putting you and your baby at risk of health complications.
+Aside from pregnancy hormones, additional risk factors for gestational diabetes include being obese, being over the age of 35, carrying multiples, coming from India, the Middle East or South Asia, and a family/personal history of gestational diabetes or delivering large babies in prior pregnancies (over 4.3 KG).

-- A hematocrit/hemoglobin test for anemia.
+- A haematocrit/haemoglobin test for anaemia.

 Powered by Bundoo®